Minister AHY accompanying President Joko Widodo hands over 10,323 land certificates to Banyuwangi community - ExBulletin

 “This is the largest land redistribution in all of Indonesia, here in Banyuwangi,” explained the President of the Republic of Indonesia, greeted by cheers from everyone present.

-The certificate recipients this time came from 17 villages in Banyuwangi which were previously included in the forest areas.
+The certificate winners this time came from 17 villages in Banyuwangi that were previously included in forest areas.
 Currently, the land has been liberated and has legal rights to the land.

 “Some are former forest lands, others are former HGU (Hak Guna Usaha, editor’s note).
 “Everything has been handed over to all of you, sir/madam and brothers/sisters,” said President Joko Widodo.